The University is currently operating remotely.

 The wellbeing and health and safety of our students and staff is paramount to us.
 We are committed to delivering our courses, research opportunities and other services as safely as possible.
 The ongoing impact of the Covid-19 pandemic means that we are having to make changes to the way in which we deliver our courses and services for the academic year 2020/2021.

 We are delivering our courses in a blended format; with a proportion of the teaching and learning being delivered digitally, and where it is safe to do so, some teaching and learning being delivered in person and using social distancing and/or mitigating measures as deemed appropriate in line with government guidance.

 At present it is not possible for prospective students to visit our campuses in person.

-All of our on-campus events have been cancelled up until at least the end of August.
-This includes our undergraduate Open Days and our postgraduate Open Evenings.
-We have now moved these online, so you can still discover the opportunities waiting for you at the University of South Wales.
-These include course videos, virtual tours, details about student life and finance, along with a Live Chat facility so you can get all of your questions answered.
-The Online Open Days are available to book now, and you can access them at a time and date to suit you.
-To book, please visit out undergraduate Open Day pages (LINK TO: https://www.southwales.ac.uk/open-days/undergraduate-open-days/) .
-There will be more information about our postgraduate online open days soon.
+We are running Online Open Days where you discover the opportunities waiting for you at the University of South Wales.
+These include course videos, virtual tours, details about student life and finance, as well as live chat with staff and current students, so you can get all of your questions answered.
+The Online Open Days are available to book now – just visit our undergraduate Open Day pages.

 The health and safety of our students and staff is the University’s main concern and we are closely following the advice of the government and the professional body regulators for our courses, where applicable.
 We know that as an employer you will be doing the same thing.